-This product offers persons who have difficulty walking or cannot walk the option of replacing walking with driving using a muscle-powered wheelchair to a technically feasible extent.
+This product offers children and young people who have difficulty walking or cannot walk the option to replace walking with driving, using a muscle-powered wheelchair to a technically feasible extent.
 The objective is to maintain or increase the greatest possible independent mobility and to integrate the active wheelchair user in everyday life.